ZConverter/oracle-auto-zdm-versioning/README.md

                 "key_file": "<Absolute path of the private key in the config data>" },
             "vm_info": {
-                "importImageUri" : "<The downloadable address of the custom image of zdm stored in the bucket.
+                "InstanceName" : "<if you want to specify an instance name, Use this key-value - default : ZDM>", "ZDMVCNName" : "<If you want to specify a separate VCN name, use this key-value - default : ZDM_VCN>", "ZDMVCNSubnet" : "<If you want to specify a separate Subnet name, use this key-value - default : ZDM_Subnet>", "ZDMVCNSGName" : "<If you want to specify a separate Subnet name, use this key-value - default : ZDM_SG>", "importImageUri" : "<The downloadable address of the custom image of zdm stored in the bucket.
 Contact your administrator for an address.>", "importImageType" : "<QCOW2 or VMDK>",
                 "shape":"<Enter the oci compute shape you want to use>",